DNS-OARC/flamethrower/man/flame.1.md

 # DESCRIPTION

 Flamethrower is a small, fast, configurable tool for functional testing, benchmarking, and stress testing DNS servers and networks.
-It supports IPv4, IPv6, UDP and TCP, and has a modular system for generating queries used in the tests.
+It supports IPv4, IPv6, UDP, TCP, and DoT and has a modular system for generating queries used in the tests.

-It was built as an alternative to [dnsperf](https://github.com/DNS-OARC/dnsperf) and many of the command line options are compatible.
+Originally built as an alternative to dnsperf (https://github.com/DNS-OARC/dnsperf), many of the command line options are compatible.

 ## Target